Gilgamesh (crater): Characteristics

+Age

-Gilgamesh, by the law of superposition, is younger than the surrounding grooved terrain, as no grooves cut into its structure.
+Gilgamesh, by the law of superposition, is younger than the surrounding grooved terrain since no grooves cut into its structure.
 In combination with the crater counting method on younger craters superposed on the basin rim, Gilgamesh's constrained age likely lies between 3.5 and 3.2 billion years (Gyr).
 The projectile that formed Gilgamesh is estimated to have been around 60 km in size.
 Gilgamesh is structurally distinct from large impact basins on Callisto such as Valhalla, which have organized incomplete concentric rings and moderate topographical relief.
 Gilgamesh's closer resemblance to large impact basins on Earth's Moon indicates that at the time of its formation, Ganymede's crust was thicker and more rigid than Callisto's at the time of Valhalla's formation.
 The preservation of Gilgamesh's structure post-formation may be partially due to its location in Ganymede's polar regions where the crust cooled more rapidly, preventing viscous relaxation.

+The United States Geological Survey (USGS) divides Ganymede's geologic history into three periods: the Nicholsonian, Harpagian, and Gilgameshan.
+During the Nicholsonian Period, Ganymede's original crust darkened because of contamination by dark, non-ice material from space.
+During the Harpagian Period, tectonic activity resurfaced and erased about two-thirds of Ganymede's ancient dark terrain.
+Most of the bright, grooved terrain that are found across Ganymede formed during this resurfacing event.

+The Gilgameshan Period is the youngest major geologic period on Ganymede and is defined by the formation of the Gilgamesh impact basin.
+The formation of the basin is so significant that it marks the start of a new geologic period on Ganymede, much like Earth's geologic periods are defined by major events.
+Geological activity during this period was dominated by impact cratering, with no evidence of major tectonic resurfacing.
+Early in the period, a small number of palimpsests and heavily degraded craters formed, while later impacts produced progressively better-preserved craters with more prominent topographic relief.
+This transition has been interpreted as evidence that Ganymede's internal heat flow decreased substantially during the Gilgameshan Period, causing the moon's cold, rigid outer ice shell to thicken and better preserve impact crater morphology.